drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 ## Creating and Finding your Drafts

 Projectile lets you quickly find a file once you are _in_ your project.
-Projectile even lets you quickly switch to a project from whichever buffer you happen to be editing.
+Projectile even lets you quickly switch to a project from whichever arbitrary buffer you happen to be editing (even outside a project).

-Out of the box, however, projectile does _not_ let me
+Out of the box, however, Projectile does _not_ let me

 * Create a new blog draft entry
 * Switch to a particular blog draft entry that is currently in progress